 - You are urinating less than usual, or not at all.

-- You gain more weight in 1 day than your obstetrician or PHP recommends.
+- You gain weight quickly or notice swelling in your face, arms, or legs.

 - You have questions or concerns about your condition or care.

 - Nausea and vomiting, or severe stomach pain